-Mankind always has employed mother nature as a source of compounds to take care of skin, to soothe, protect and underline the natural beauty of it.
+Mankind always has employed mother nature as a source of compounds to take care of skin, to sooth, protect and underline the natural beauty of it.
 Since neither synthetic pesticides nor artificial fertilizers were known in the old days, these traditional cosmetic applications can be called the first organic and natural cosmetics ever.

 Approved natural substances and their cosmetic application methods conveyed from generation to generation in the course of the centuries.
 Knowledge about efficacious and safe natural skin care survived that way.
 By this natural evolution mankind gathered a valuable knowledge to our disposal nowadays.
 We use the best from nature as traditional organic and natural skin and body care.
 This is the basis of modern and future oriented organic and natural cosmetics.